 Turnberry Associates, one of the largest privately owned real estate firms in South Florida, has developed residential, hospitality, retail and commercial projects, including Turnberry Ocean Colony, Porto Vita, Turnberry Isle Resort, Fontainebleau Miami Beach and Aventura Mall, which is adding a new wing.
 Turnberry, together with LeFrak, is also developing SoLē Mia, a mixed-use, master planned community in North Miami.

 The $259 million loan joins other large South Florida construction financings granted so far this year.
-In April, Ugo Colombo’s CMC Group’s Brickell Flatiron scored a $236 million loan from Bank of the Ozarks and RFR Realty, and in March, Dan Kodsi’s Paramount Miami Worldcenter received $285 million in financing from Inbursa Bank and BC Immigration Fund.
+In April, Ugo Colombo’s CMC Group’s Brickell Flatiron scored $236 million in financing — a $138.5 million mortgage from Bank of the Ozarks and a $97.5 million mezzanine loan from RFR Realty, and in March, Dan Kodsi’s Paramount Miami Worldcenter received $285 million in financing from Inbursa Bank and BC Immigration Fund.